1951 Florence State Lions football team

 The 1951 Florence State Lions football team represented Florence State Teacher's College—now known as the University of North Alabama—as a member of the Alabama Intercollegiate Conference (AIC) during the 1951 college football season.
 Led by third-year head coach Hal Self, the Lions compiled an overall record of 6–3 with a mark of 2–1 in conference play.
 Florence State played home games at Coffee Stadium in Florence, Alabama.
+George Lindsey, who starred as Goober on the Andy Griffith Show on CBS, was one of the Lions two quarterbacks.